 There are several reasons you may have received a notice as a SunPass account holder.
 Check your transponder to see if it is mounted properly in your vehicle.
 Also make sure that the vehicle information, credit card information and personal information listed on your SunPass account is current and that your account has available funds.
 If you believe you have received a toll enforcement invoice in error, please contact SunPass at 1-888-TOLL-FLA (1-888-865-5352) or at the phone number listed on the document you received.

-Florida Express Lanes can only be used by customers with an active SunPass or other interoperable transponder.
-If you received a violation notice or an invoice, you used an express lane without a prepaid SunPass account and are being charged for the toll amount(s), administrative fees and a daily $25.00 violation charge.
-The daily violation charge is applied each day you use the express lane(s) without a valid SunPass account and transponder.
+Florida Managed Lanes can only be used by customers with an active SunPass or another Florida-accepted transponder.
+If you received a violation notice or an invoice, you used a managed lane without a prepaid SunPass account and are being charged for the toll amount(s), administrative fees and a daily $25.00 violation charge.
+The daily violation charge is applied each day you use the managed lane(s) without a valid SunPass account and transponder.
 To avoid the daily violation charge and any other additional fees, you can purchase a transponder and open a SunPass account.

 SunPass does not share its customer list with outside marketers.
 SunPass account information is exempt from disclosure under Florida’s public records law, pursuant to Section 338.155(6), Florida Statutes, and accordingly, information concerning a SunPass account is provided only when required to comply with a subpoena or court order.